zylin1051/Teaching-Dossier/README.md

 ## About Me

 I am a Master of Mathematics candidate in Biostatistics at the University of Waterloo, Ontario, Canada🇨🇦.
 My research focuses on causal inference, particularly imputation-based methods for missing-by-design data within the potential outcomes framework.
-This background informs my teaching of applied statistics, especially in areas related to estimation, inference, and real-world data challenges."
+This background informs my teaching of applied statistics, especially in areas related to estimation, inference, and real-world data challenges.

 [View my teaching CV](cv-20250609.pdf).

 ## Purpose

-This dossier has been prepared in support of teaching-focused academic applications and to reflect my development as a post-secondary educator.
+This teaching dossier has been prepared in support of teaching-focused academic applications and to reflect my development as a post-secondary educator.
+It serves as a record of my instructional experience, teaching philosophy, and ongoing efforts to improve my teaching practice through professional development and feedback.
+The materials presented here are intended to demonstrate my commitment to effective, student-centered instruction in the field of statistics and biostatistics.

 ## Contents